-E.10.6 Green Infrastructure
+E.10.7 Green Infrastructure

 Green infrastructure is both natural and human-made elements that provide ecological and hydrological functions and processes.
-Green infrastructure can include components such as natural heritage features and systems, parklands, stormwater management systems, street trees, urban forests, natural channels, permeable surfaces, and green roofs.
+Green infrastructure may include components such as natural heritage features and systems, parklands, stormwater management systems, street trees, urban forests, natural channels, permeable surfaces, and green roofs.

 - 1. Green infrastructure should be incorporated where appropriate, in a manner that recognizes climate change policy objectives of this Plan. - 2.
-Encourage sustainable practices, such as green infrastructure and low impact development to address the impacts of climate change. - 3.
+Encourage sustainable practices, such as green infrastructure and low impact development to address the impacts of a changing climate. - 3.
 Ensure green infrastructure and stormwater management is integrated into the planning process. - 4.
-The planning and design of water and wastewater infrastructure will consider the potential impacts of climate change. - Promote and provide leadership in sustainable forms of development, green building technologies and green infrastructure investment to: conserve and protect the quality of water resources; - Achieve greater energy efficiency and reduce greenhouse gas emissions; - ii.
-Improve access to local foods; - iii.
-Support walking, cycling, and public transportation; and - iv.
+The planning and design of water and wastewater infrastructure will consider the potential impacts of a changing climate. - 5.
+Promote and provide leadership in sustainable forms of development, green building technologies and green infrastructure investment to: - i.
+Conserve and protect the quality of water resources; - ii.
+Achieve greater energy efficiency and reduce greenhouse gas emissions; - iii.
+Improve access to local foods; - iv.
+Support walking, cycling, and public transportation; and - v.
 Reduce and better manage waste. - 6.
-Where possible, integrate both green infrastructure and low impact development, such as green roofs and permeable surfaces into the design and construction of infrastructure, public works projects, public service facilities, community facilities and amenities and private development.

-- 7. Promote the use of green infrastructure and low impact development by considering green infrastructure in public works projects. - 8.
+Where possible, integrate both green infrastructure and low impact development, such as green roofs and permeable surfaces into the design and construction of infrastructure, public works projects, public service facilities, and private development. - 7.
+Promote the use of green infrastructure and low impact development by considering green infrastructure in public works projects. - 8.
 Encourage the use of green infrastructure through the review of development applications. - 9.
-Consider through site plan control the development of green infrastructure, such as naturalized retention ponds and rain gardens to increase stormwater offset. - 10.
-Minimize erosion and changes in water balance and prepare for the impacts of climate change through the effective management of stormwater, including the use of green infrastructure. - 11.
+Consider through site plan control the development of green infrastructure, such as naturalized retention ponds and rain gardens to increase stormwater offset.

+- 10. Minimize erosion and changes in water balance and prepare for the impacts of a changing climate through the effective management of stormwater, including the use of green infrastructure. - 11.
 Consider green infrastructure and climate change when planning for parks, open space and trails. - 12.
 Incorporate appropriate low impact development and green infrastructure in stormwater master plans for serviced settlement areas in the Town.
 This also includes when undertaking stormwater management planning to assess the impacts of extreme weather events, encouraging the use of landscape-based stormwater management. - 13.
-Promote green infrastructure to complement infrastructure, including the requirement for innovative low impact development opportunities and best practices that minimize the risks associated with natural hazards.
+Promote green infrastructure to complement infrastructure, including the requirement for innovative low impact development opportunities and best practices that minimize the risks associated with hazardous lands and hazardous sites.

-E.10.7 Utilities and Telecommunications
+E.10.8 Utilities and Telecommunications